Keto White Chicken Chili

 Slow Cooker Method

 Add all the chili ingredients (except cream cheese) to the crock pot first thing in the morning.
 Cook on low for 6 to 8 hours.
 When you get home, stir in the cream cheese and shred the chicken.
-I honestly prefer the taste of the slow cooker version when I have the patience for it.
+I prefer the taste of the slow cooker version when I have the patience for it.
 The long cook time builds a deeper, rounder flavor in the broth.

 Stove Top Method